-At a first glance, especially to an untrained eye, the difference between a tourist and a traveller can be unclear.
+At first glance, especially to an untrained eye, the difference between a tourist and a traveller can be unclear.
 After all, aren’t they the same thing?
-I have pondered that myself and I came up with few things that distinguish tourists and travellers.
+I have pondered that, and I came up with a few things that distinguish tourists and travellers.

 Tourist vs Traveller

 Let’s be honest.
 We have all seen that annoying tourist, loud and obnoxious, plowing thought the crowds with their companions in tow.
 They tend to stand out like a sore thumb and are oblivious to the horrified glances from everyone around them.
 Everything about them – from their clothes, shoes, accessories and attitude – screams foreigner.
 They are easy pickings for the pickpockets, scammers and drifters all around.

 These ladies and gentlemen are not travellers.
 They do embody many elements that make them stand apart.

 Most tourists will always look like tourists.
 Why?
 Because they don’t blend in with the locals.
 Those obnoxious Hawaiian shirts, white sneakers with thick socks, safari hats, backpacks and maps are all clues that point to the obvious.
 As this type of tourist, you are like a beacon in a sea of darkness.

 Travellers, however, tend to blend in more.
 Their clothes, shoes and accessories are more low-key.
 They are often mistaken for locals because they act and look like them.
 It doesn’t mean that there isn’t a guide-book hidden away in their belongings or that they aren’t going to see the sights.
 A traveller is also there to enjoy the place, culture, and vibe and see the sights.

 Tourists are more likely to fill their bags with more stuff than they need.
 Clothes, shoes and accessories are endless, even if they won’t need them.
 They have many bags, overpack and probably exceed their baggage allowance weight.
 They are a nightmare if you get stuck behind them in any line, especially if they forget to take off their belt and take out that laptop.